nogibjj/mjh140_individual4/README.md

 For this project, I am deploying a Hugging Face Text Generation LLM in a simple application that returns five recommeded books when provided a list of the user's favorite authors.

+Here is a video walkthrough of the project: [Hugging Face Text Generation Flask Application](https://youtu.be/O8N_M_vYYnA)